-CBD or cannabidiol has turned into a world-wide phenomenon!
+CBD or cannabidiol has turned into a worldwide phenomenon!
 People are slowly but steadily migrating towards CBD.
 Even the stigma around the use of CBD is slowly shedding away.
-Rumours and misconceptions are becoming a thing of the past, as more and more people have started educating themselves on how CBD is making a positive impact where ever it goes.
+Rumors and misconceptions are becoming a thing of the past, as more and more people have started educating themselves on how CBD is making a positive impact where ever it goes.
 Even governments have begun seeing its uses and have formulated legislature to make CBD officially legal.
-United States started the trend and many other nations followed suite.
+The United States started the trend and many other nations followed suit.

 But merely taking in CBD doesn’t end the discussion.
 A patient needs to make sure that the CBD is administered in the way that best suits their needs.
 The flexibility of CBDs forms means there are many ways in which CBD can be consumed.
 Today, we will take a look at one of the most potent forms of ingesting CBD: Vaping!
 But before that, let us see what CBS really is.

 What is CBD?
 CBD is one of the many active compounds of a group (cannabinoids) that you’ll find on extraction from the cannabis plant!
 CBD is extracted not only from the cannabis plant but from the hemp seed plant as well.
 CBD has been getting unnecessary flak from rumors stating that consuming CBD products gets you high.
 This is utterly wrong!
 The giddy, disoriented feeling you get when you take in edibles or smoke up marijuana is because of a substance present in marijuana called THC, or tetrahydrocannabinol.
 THC is a psychoactive substance, unlike CBD which is not!

 Different CBD extracts have different percentages of THC, but in most strains, the THC percentage is less than 0.3%.
 You and neither your pet will get intoxicated with this quantity!